 The simple and supremely packable AeroPress is less expensive still.
 To use it, you just need to add grounds, boil and pour water, stir, and press.
 It delivers some of the best-tasting coffee we've tried.

 Perhaps the most economical option of all is the basic pour over.
-Even the best pour over coffee makers cost as little as one or two bags of cheap coffee.
+Even the premier pour over coffee makers cost as little as one or two bags of cheap coffee.
 While there is a learning curve to coaxing the highest-quality brew out of these simple cones, it comes down to pouring water slowly and with some precision.
 You'll have that down in no time.
 The Hario V60 Dripper is a classic example.
 We haven't found a better one.

 Performance